rakkrajesh/rakkrajesh/README.md

 - 👋 Hi, I’m @rakkrajesh
 - 👀 I’m interested in technology of all types
-- 🌱 I’m currently learning java full stack
+- 🌱 I’m currently learning java full stack (Angular)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m also crypto and stock market investor ♥
 - 📫 reach me at @rakkrajesh

 <!---